 John M. Foy, our firm founder, trademarked the term “Strong Arm” attorney.
 “I love the idea of having a real person as a client, I know I’m fighting for a real individual or family.”
 Foy has been an attorney since 1993, founding his own firm in 1999 in a one-room office.
 Slowly, that firm grew by word of mouth.
 Good word tends to travel fast, and as one satisfied client told another our firm grew.
-Today we employ almost 20 attorneys and about 70 Paralegals and support staff,, all dedicated to serving the people of Georgia.
+Today we employ over 30 attorney teams and over 125 employees and support staff, all dedicated to serving the people of Georgia.
 We only represent people who have been injured by others negligence.

 “What separates us is customer service,” Foy says.
 We keep caseloads deliberately small so that our attorneys and paralegals can give each client the personal care he or she deserves.
 “When you do something good it really resonates, it really changes people’s lives.”
 If you call our firm, 24 hours a day, 7 days a week, someone will answer the phone.
 You’ve already been through a traumatic accident or loss, so we make it easy for you.
 We will come to your home or business day or night to see if we can help you.
 We have even sent people out on Christmas Day.
 The biggest complaint nationally about attorneys is that they don’t return phone calls, they don’t communicate with their clients.
 We seek out attorneys who can bond and connect with our clients.
 We only hire attorneys who are willing and wanting to genuinely help people.